singularityware/singularityware.github.io/pages/docs/admin-docs/admin-guide.md

 $ rpmbuild -ta --define="_prefix $PREFIX" --define "_sysconfdir $PREFIX/etc" --define "_defaultdocdir $PREFIX/share" singularity-*.tar.gz
 ```

-We recommend you look at our <a href="/docs-security">security admin guide</a> to get further information about container priviledges and mounting.
+We recommend you look at our <a href="/docs-security">security admin guide</a> to get further information about container privileges and mounting.